michael-zucchetta/bauta/Readme.md

  - `data_path` shall point to a folder where the split will be stored and its images downloaded downloaded.

-The `data_pat` will contain several subfolders where the dataset, models and test and train images are stored.
+The `data_path` will contain several subfolders where the dataset, models and test and train images are stored.

 Each directory in the train and test dataset will contain a file with the list of images URLs.
 If not specified otherwise, it will download the images as well.
 The dataset configuration will be stored in the file `DATA_FOLDER/config.yaml` and contains a single attribute with the lists of classes.